Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Schools are responsible for collecting evidence of students’ learning, and for ensuring that each statement is supported by evidence in a folio of student achievement.

-When writing Statements of Achievement, avoid statements that are too long or too short.
-It is important to state the highest level of demonstrated learning.
+Schools can record a maximum of six Statements of Achievement for each curriculum organiser on the draft certificate.
+When writing Statements of Achievement, it is important to state the highest level of demonstrated learning.

 The following table gives examples of how Statements of Achievement align with learning goals from the GIL and examples of evidence schools may collect to support Statements of Achievement.